-This is why it may come as quite a shock.
-But the actual cause of that menopausal weight gain is due to an effect that not many people talk about, and failure to address this is why so many women then struggle to lose weight in and around the menopause.
+Which is why it may come as quite a shock.
+However, the actual cause of that menopausal weight gain is due to an effect that few people talk about, and failure to address this, is why so many women then struggle to lose weight in and around the menopause.

-But with exercise we can reverse this, and by doing specially created full body moves that engage multi-compound and multi-directional moves, you can reverse the SARCOPENIA EFFECT and get your metabolism back up, and then you can increase your resting calorie burn.
-This is the only way to reduce the excess menopausal weight, and better still to help keep it off.
+But with exercise we can reverse this, and by doing specially created full body moves that engage multi-compound and multi-directional moves, you can reverse the SARCOPENIA EFFECT and get your metabolism back up, and then you can increase your resting calorie burn you will also be helping your joints, strengthening your bones, and lifting your mood, and it will help with improving your sleep and increasing your cardiovascular health.
+It is the only way to reduce the excess menopausal weight, and better still to help keep it off.

-During the menopause we start to lose our bone mass, so our bones become less solid and more brittle – but again the good news here is that exercise can actually help to re-strengthen your bones.
-The reason being that every time we apply pressure on our bones by movement it actually creates a piezo-chemical reaction, and this then helps the bone (which is actually a living and growing tissue) to become strong again.
-So you can build up your bone strength.
+During the menopause we start to lose our bone mass, so our bones become less solid and more brittle – but again the good news here is that exercise can help to re-strengthen your bones.
+The reason being that every time we apply pressure on our bones by movement it creates a piezo-chemical reaction, and this then helps the bone (which is a living and growing tissue) to become strong again.
+So, you can build up your bone strength.

 Finally let’s talk heart health, as to be honest this is the most important item of all.